The Best Dog Grooming Tables (Review) in 2020

 Durable metal construction

-Constructed from thick metal for durability and stability, this grooming station will stay in place during long grooming sessions, making it perfect for larger and heavier dogs.
+Constructed from thick metal for durability and stability, plus soft rubber on top, this grooming station will stay in place during long grooming sessions, making it perfect for larger and heavier dogs.

 Although made from strong metal, the construction is foldable, so easy to collapse and store or transport.
 The surface provides a soft place for your pet to get comfortable, and it is also non-slip, which adds an additional level of safety.
 As for the arm, it is fully adjustable, so you can easily attach your pet and give them as much freedom to move as needed.